Chapter 4: The Operational Rhythm – Cadence and Rituals

 - Recent experiments have validated key assumptions

-- We have clear next steps that could move us to the next IRL level
+- We have clear next steps that could move us to the next VML level

 - We haven't exhausted our runway without making progress